Regis McKenna: Regis McKenna, Inc.

 In late 1969, McKenna left National and began to seek work as a marketing freelancer, helping Silicon Valley startups "with everything from research to training."
-He put together a "marketing plan" including a list of "the top ten companies" he wanted to work with, and ended up having them all as clients.
-The list included Intel, Spectra-Physics, Teledyne, Systron, and Donner.
+He put together a "marketing plan," including a list of "the top ten companies" he wanted to work with, and ended up having them all as clients.
+The list included Intel, Spectra-Physics, Teledyne, and Systron Donner.

-McKenna founded Regis McKenna, Inc., in 1970.
+McKenna founded Regis McKenna, Inc. in 1970.
 He went on to work for Intel and then Apple.
-He later recalled that "Apple wasn't happy with the name Apple after they got going and growing.
-They actually looked at IBM and said, 'We don't look like IBM.
+He later recalled that "Apple wasn't happy with the name Apple after they started growing.
+They looked at IBM and said, 'We don't look like IBM.
 We're not, you know, dignified.'"
 McKenna made a two-hour presentation to Apple's employees in which he said: “That's exactly what you do want.
 You want to be different from IBM.
 You don't want to be the same.
 You don't want to emulate them.
 You want to do all of the things that distinguish you from them.”

 He began working with Apple in 1976.
-In that year, Steve Jobs and Steve Wozniak "approached [him] and asked for help in launching what was to be the world's first personal computer."
+That year, Steve Jobs and Steve Wozniak "approached him and asked for help in launching what was to be the world's first personal computer."
 He agreed because he "liked Apple's vision."
-A 2012 article explains that "When a young Steve Jobs needed a marketing expert, he called Intel to ask who made their sharp-looking ads and was told 'Regis McKenna.'".
+A 2012 article explains, "When a young Steve Jobs needed a marketing expert, he called Intel to ask who made their sharp-looking ads and was told 'Regis McKenna'".

 In addition to marketing consultancy, McKenna also owned an advertising agency and a public relations company.
 "So not only did we write their first business plan, we also designed the Apple logo and put together their advertising campaigns."

 McKenna has said that the biggest mistake of his career was turning down an offer of 20% of Apple stock in lieu of payment for his services.
 "I was looking at my cash flow.
 And that's one of the reasons why I turned down Apple's offer."
 His letter turning down the offer is on display at Apple's headquarters.